Matthijs-Vossen/SSE-group3-project1/blogpost.md

 ## Background?

 Energy consumption in software systems has become a critical topic as organizations and individuals become more environmentally conscious.
-Large production studios, for instance, often maintain render farms running 24/7 to meet project deadlines.
+Large production studios, for instance, often maintain render farms running 24/7 to meet project deadlines[^1].
 Even a slight improvement in energy efficiency can translate into substantial cost savings and a reduced carbon footprint over thousands of render jobs.

+[^1]: Patoli, Muhammad Zeeshan, et al. "An open source grid based render farm for blender 3d."
+2009 IEEE/PES Power Systems Conference and Exposition.
+IEEE, 2009.

 For freelancers and hobbyists, rendering might happen on a single workstation or laptop.
 While the scale is smaller, energy usage still directly impacts electricity bills, thermal management, and hardware longevity.
 In addition, many cloud providers now offer GPU-based rendering services; understanding the comparative energy draw of CPU vs. GPU modes can inform both pricing models and user choices.